 - The same mentioned for the $50 and $100 dollar bills happens for €100, €200, and €500 notes.
 Quite a number of shops do not accept them, since they'd run out of change and especially the two last ones are so much money that is very hard to find themnote .
 Also, the European Central Bank has announced that the €500 note will be phased out as it is frequently used for money laundering.

 - The British £5, £10 and £20 coins.

 - The Canadian one and two dollar bills are still technically legal tender, even though they were replaced by loonies and toonies (one- and two-dollar coins) over twenty years ago since they are cheaper to keep in circulation because they stay in good condition for decades longer than paper banknotes.
 The bills are now kept by people old enough to have used them when they were still in circulation.
-Collector's coins, put out every year or so, are also carefully hoarded, unless
+Collector's coins, put out every year or so, are also carefully hoarded.

-- Nuclear weapons are insanely powerful, but practically the only justification of using a nuclear weapon is someone else using one first.
+- Nuclear weapons are insanely powerful, but practically the only justification for using a nuclear weapon is someone else using one first.
 Thankfully, this still remains a valid trope in this context, though then again, once it's invalidated there probably wouldn't be anyone left to read TV Tropes...

 - Food, bizarrely enough.
 Rare or prized foods such as expensive cuts of meat, ingredients like truffles, caviar, or saffron, all get saved for special events.
 The problem with this is most foods have an expiry date, so sitting on them until the perfect occasion can result in a great deal of wasted food.
 This can also apply on a lesser scale to things like leftovers, where one waits until one needs them to eat them, by which point they've usually gone bad.

 - O– blood.
 Sure it's the universal donor, but the people who give it can't take anything else, so hospitals rarely use it in case an O– patient comes in and needs a transfusion.